krucif1x/drowsiness-detection/README.md

 ### Backend
 At first, I want to expose the API using C# ASP .NET platform.
 But it seems that doing this will just make more work, that's why I decided used [FastAPI](https://fastapi.tiangolo.com/) where it was already in the same environment as the Model and Computer Vision libraries.
 But maybe some of you will ask who already familiar with Flask, why not Flask or any other stuff?
 Well it's not like I hate flask, but I was searching a framework that already have OpenAPI built into them and FastAPI already meet that requirements.

+### Frontend
+At first also, I want to create Vue to build the dashboard, but I just can make the Vue Component library to be working, as I'm suck at this.
+That's why I decided just going to use React.
+React is good, it's pretty lightwight and there are many component library out there that we can used, perfect for me to be used.
+Maybe, a lot of you may ask again?
+Why not use Flutter?
+Waste as there we are receiving bootcamp about Flutter and there are Flutter for website available.
+But I find out that, Flutter is not really optimized for website dashboard experience, and I plan to stream video data that can be quite big, that's why I choose React as it only update certain state compoenent that only need to be updated.

 ## Project Structure
 The app structure is as follows: the entry point of the app is `main.py`.
-The src folder contains the main application code, not really adhering to the Clean arhictecture, but more like following the more OOP Design to ensure the modularity and the shared-responsibilities that I want.
+The `backend` folder contains the main application code, not really adhering to the Clean arhictecture, but more like following the more OOP Design to ensure the modularity and the shared-responsibilities that I want.
+While the code for the `frontend` is store in the `dashboard` folder to display an internal dashboard that can be accessed via local network to see the result of the detection.

 ```
 drowsiness-detection/
+├── alembic
-├── src/
+├── backend/
 │   ├── enum
 │   ├── services
+│   ├── hardware
 │   ├── ....
+├── config
+├── dashboard/
+│   ├── src
+├── hailo_model
+├── static
+├── activities.db
+├── alembic.ini
+├── main.py
-├── test/
+├── requirements.txt
 ```

-As this project is still under development, I can say that this structure can be contested for change to be more flexible, as I really don't have experience building in a Python environment, and I don't really find a good project in github that really adheres OOP in Python, this will do for now.
+As this project is still under development, I can say that this structure can be contested again for change to be more flexible in the future, as I really don't have experience building in a Python environment, and I don't really find a good project in github that really adheres OOP in Python and can be referenced, this will do for now.

+As for the explanation on the project structure
+- `alembic`:
+This directory contains database migration scripts powered by Alembic.
+It helps in version-controlling the database schema and applying upgrades or rollbacks in a structured way.
+- `backend`:
+This folder contains the core backend logic of the application.
+This such as like the routers, middleware connect to the hardware such as camera or other sensor using Python, services to connect to db, appyling migrations, etc
+- `config`:
+This folder holds configuration-related files and modules.
+Currently it holds detection configs for the higher level calculation for decision making, model settings
+- `dashboard`:
+This is the client frontend f the app.
+- `hailo_model`:
+This folder includes files or artifacts related to the Hailo AI accelerator or pre-trained models, used for performing the actual drowsiness detection on edge devices.
+This also includes files for the config of the hailo model
+- `static`:
+Contains static files used by the dashboard or backend, which is in this case to store the image where later will be used to be served if anyone need it
+- `activities.db`:
+The local SQLite database used for storing user or detection activity logs.
+- `alembic.ini`:
+The Alembic configuration file that defines connection settings and logging for database migrations.
+- `main.py`:
+The entry point of the application.
+It likely initializes the backend services, loads the model(s), starts the API or web server, and sets up routes for both internal usage and dashboard consumption.
+- `requirements.txt`:
+The list of packages or libraries that needed to be installed on the project

 ## Installing Environment
 To run this project, we will use a virtual environment to manage our project dependencies.
 I think that most easiest way to installing python packages in secluded environment is using the Python own official, virtual environment.
 To do this, first you must have to install python first.
 The app is using this spesification